GhumanNavneet/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

 ## Lab 2.2: Adding LUIS to PictureBot's MainDialog

-1. Open **PictureBot.cs**.
+1. Expand **Bots** folder and open **PictureBot.cs**.
 The first thing you'll need to do is initialize the LUIS recognizer, similar to how you did for `PictureBotAccessors`.
 Below the commented line `private readonly PictureBotAccessors _accessors;`, add the following:

     ```csharp
     private LuisRecognizer _recognizer { get; } = null;